 I’m at Kamalaya to release shoulders that have more knots than a yacht covers in a storm, to catch up on several lifetimes of deprived sleep, and perhaps to buff my soul and open my chakras.
-My companion, my Ritalin-filled 17-year-old nephew Henry, wants to find alternative approaches to his ADHD (or rather, that’s what his mother wants).

 The location on its own starts the healing process.
 The spa is on a hillside of swaying palms and tropical foliage borrowed from a Gaugin painting.
 It sits beside a crescent-shaped beach and an aquamarine lagoon.
 It’s a Garden of Eden with plants that probably talk, lotus ponds and ginormous orange butterflies

 There is a herbal steam cavern hewn into the rock and a Buddhist monks’ cave.
 It’s a close to heaven as you can get while still alive.

 Here you’ll find celebrities, stressed-out investment bankers and ladies who don’t lunch.
 There are singletons who meet at the dining table for singles, and couples on a health kick.
 And the hard-core detoxers whose treatments include the dreaded colonics.

 Then there’s the founders: Karina Stewart, a doctor of traditional Chinese medicine who also trained in anthropology and wafts around on a spiritual cloud dispensing healing energy; and her husband John, a yogi who devoted 16 years to spiritual studies in a Himalayan community.